Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 134FF: after FE + random jug W22?
 - 13526: after 25
 - 13548: was squished in NewG
-- 1354F: campaign for seat-covered 1
-- 13550: campaign for seat-covered 1
-- 13556: campaign for seat-covered 1
-- 13557: campaign for seat-covered 1
-- 13558: campaign for seat-covered 1
-- 13559: 5A minus beard
-- 1355C: campaign for seat-covered 1
 - 1356C: after 6B
 - 13582: franken near 81
 - 13585: after 84